COVID-19 vaccine: Vaccine technologies

 Platforms developed in 2020 involved nucleic acid technologies (nucleoside-modified messenger RNA and DNA), non-replicating viral vectors, peptides, recombinant proteins, live attenuated viruses, and inactivated viruses.

-Many vaccine technologies being developed for COVID-19 are not like influenza vaccines, but rather are using "next-generation" strategies for precise targeting of COVID-19 infection mechanisms.
+Many vaccine technologies being developed for COVID-19 use "next-generation" strategies for precise targeting of COVID-19 infection mechanisms.
 Several of the synthetic vaccines use a 2P mutation to lock the spike protein into its prefusion configuration, stimulating an adaptive immune response to the virus before it attaches to a human cell.
-Vaccine platforms in development may improve flexibility for antigen manipulation, and effectiveness for targeting mechanisms of COVID-19 infection in susceptible population subgroups, such as healthcare workers, the elderly, children, pregnant women, and people with weakened immune systems.
+Vaccine platforms in development may improve flexibility for antigen manipulation and effectiveness for targeting mechanisms of COVID-19 infection in susceptible population subgroups, such as healthcare workers, the elderly, children, pregnant women, and people with weakened immune systems.

 mRNA vaccines

 Several COVID-19 vaccines, such as the Pfizer–BioNTech and Moderna vaccines, use RNA to stimulate an immune response.
 When introduced into human tissue, the vaccine contains either self-replicating RNA or messenger RNA (mRNA), which both cause cells to express the SARS-CoV-2 spike protein.
-This teaches the body how to identify and destroy the corresponding pathogen.
+This teaches the immune system how to identify and destroy the corresponding pathogen.
 RNA vaccines often use nucleoside-modified messenger RNA.
-The delivery of mRNA is achieved by a coformulation of the molecule into lipid nanoparticles which protect the RNA strands and help their absorption into the cells.
+The delivery of mRNA is achieved by a coformulation of the molecule into lipid nanoparticles, which protect the RNA strands and help their absorption into the cells.

-RNA vaccines are the first COVID-19 vaccines to be authorized in the United Kingdom, the United States and the European Union.
-Authorized vaccines of this type are the Pfizer–BioNTech and Moderna vaccines.
+RNA vaccines are the first COVID-19 vaccines to be authorized in the United Kingdom, the United States, and the European Union.
+Authorized vaccines of this type include the Pfizer–BioNTech and Moderna vaccines.
 The CVnCoV RNA vaccine from CureVac failed in clinical trials.

 Severe allergic reactions are rare.
-In December 2020, 1,893,360 first doses of Pfizer–BioNTech COVID-19 vaccine administration resulted in 175 cases of severe allergic reaction, of which 21 were anaphylaxis.
+In December 2020, 1,893,360 first doses of Pfizer–BioNTech COVID-19 vaccine administration resulted in 175 cases of severe allergic reactions, of which 21 were anaphylaxis.
 For 4,041,396 Moderna COVID-19 vaccine dose administrations in December 2020 and January 2021, only ten cases of anaphylaxis were reported.
 Lipid nanoparticles (LNPs) were most likely responsible for the allergic reactions.

+In May 2025, a different version of the Moderna COVID-19 vaccine, with the trade name Mnexspike (mRNA-1283), was approved for medical use in the United States.

+In June 2025, the European Medicines Agency announced that they are making data from the marketing authorization applications for COVID-19 mRNA vaccines Comirnaty and Spikevax publicly available.